-Research on child attachment indicates that children who enjoy a secure attachment relationship with their primary caregiver/s do better in life across a range of psychological domains.
-A secure child attachment contributes to psychological resilience
+Research on child attachment indicates that children who enjoy secure attachment relationships do better in life across a range of psychological domains.
+Secure attachment relationships contribute to psychological resilience

-and well being, and promotes positive psychological outcomes that extend well into the adult years.
-Compared to less securely attached children, securely attached children do better socially, they show higher levels of self-esteem. better ability to navigate relationships with children and other adults and to self-regulate and control their emotions and behaviors.
+and well being, and promote positive psychological outcomes in children, not only during childhood, but across the lifespan.
+Compared, to less securely attached children, securely attached children do better socially.
+They show higher levels of self-esteem.
+They show better ability to navigate relationships with children and other adults, and to self-regulate and control their emotions and behaviors.
 They are also likely to do better at school, and to show better ability to concentrate and pay attention.

-The quality of the chlld attachment relationship with our primary caregivers affects many aspects of our development, including how our brains develop.
-Our child attachment relationships shape our self-perceptions, our perceptions of others and how we perceive their intentions and behaviors.
-Child attachment relationships can influence our levels of physiological arousal, our psychological well being, including our abilities to regulate our emotions and behaviors and the quality of our relationships with others.
+Child attachment relationships shape our self-perceptions, our perceptions of others and how we perceive their intentions and behaviors.
+Child attachment relationships can influence our levels of physiological arousal,including our abilities to regulate our emotions and behaviors, as well as our psychological well being,and the quality of our relationships with others.

-Attachment theory rests on the belief that our earliest attachment relationships with our primary caregivers help lay the foundation for our social, emotional and psychological development.
-Secure attachments develop in children whose primary caregiver/s are able to meet the child's needs.
-These include needs for attention, physical contact, understanding, acceptance, comfort and a sense of security, Emotionally secure environments where the child feels safe and secure foster secure child attachments.
+Attachment theory rests on the belief that our earliest attachment relationships lay the foundation for our social, emotional and psychological development.
+Secure attachments develop in children who enjoy early attachment relationships with care givers who are able to meet her needs for attention, physical contact, understanding, acceptance, comfort and a sense of security.
+Emotionally secure environments where the child feels safe and secure foster secure child attachments.

-Children's relationships begin to build from birth, and centre on the child's relationship with his or her primary caregiver/s.
-With time the child's relationships branch out to include extended family members, including grandparents, aunts, uncles and siblings, as well as teachers, and others who play a role in the young child's life.
+Children's relationships begin to build from birth, and center on the child's relationship with his or her primary caregivers.
+With time the child's relationships branch out to include extended family members, including grandparents, aunts, uncles and siblings, as well as teachers, and others who play a role in the child's life.

-These relationships interact to strengthen the child's feelings of security and trust and assist him or her in building secure and trusting relationships with others from childhood and into the adult years.
-Or depending on the quality of the relationship they can do the opposite.
+These relationships interact to shape the child's feelings of security and trust, and his ability to build secure and trusting relationships with others from childhood, and into the adult years.

 To learn more about child attachment and how to promote a secure attachment style in a child, click here.